LPD-EPFL/ukharon-artifacts/README.md

 * **Table 2**: Failover time upon various failures
 * **Figure 5**: Latency comparison of vanilla HERD, HERD+Mu and uKharon-KV

-Our artifacts can either be evaluated on your own hardware or on a live, pre-configured, environment we provide an ssh access to.
+Our artifacts can either be evaluated on your own hardware or on a live (pre-configured) environment we provide an ssh access to.

-**Importantly, our live environement is not meant to be used by multiple reviewers concurrently and thus requires (human) synchronization on your side.**
+**Importantly, our live environement is not meant to be used concurrently by multiple reviewers and thus requires (human) synchronization on your side.**

 We do not provide the scripts that generate the figures themselves.